playground-xyz/dataengineer-interview-test/Solution/README.md

 3. What are the top selling months?
 4. Who are the top customer in terms of revenue and/or quantity?
 5. Compare the sales revenue of on current period against previous period?

+dw_reportinqueries.sql
+This script contains queries that helps business make executive decisions.
+Queries uses customer order star schema dimensional model and provides same analytical insigts as ReportQueries.sql.
+When compared to ReportQueries.sql, these queries uses less join to answer the above questions thus providing better read performance.
+This is one of the benefit of denormalising table and star schema dimensional model.

 ## Customer account classification
 Customer account balance can be classified into 3 groups by creating a accbalance table and establishing one to many relationship with customer table.
 This solution satisfy 3rd normal form.
 In future if more than 3 groups are required for classification, this solution can easily scale to meet the requirement without any data quality issue.